The 6th Annual Riverina Classic Fishing Competition will take place in 2019

 It is because of the members involved in the Darlington Point APEX club that the Riverina Classic fishing competition started as an event which has become a highlight on the Darlington Point calendar each year.

 For any persons considering entering the Murrumbidgee Valley National Park and or Regional Park or any National Parks or Regional Parks at any time please visit the National Parks and Forestry Corporation websites for important information.

 Including but not limited to Safety Information / closures and all information required before entering any National Parks and or Regional Parks at any time.

 Please be advised to be very careful after rain when road services can be extremely hazardous.

 Information about boating on waterways within NSW including licences, safety and rules can be found on the Roads and Maritime website.

-The fishing waters for the Riverina Classic can be found on the Map tab above.
+The fishing waters for the Riverina Classic can be found on the map.